 An obvious advantage over the real gaming console is the save state feature in your FCEUX Emulator.
 It gives you the ability to save any game at any specific point in time in case you consider the following stage is somewhat difficult for you to clear with limited lives.
 Additionally, you can also use integrated functions to record gameplay, and yes, that includes audio as well.

-Nintendulator is a free, and accurate NES Emulator written in C that was designed with quality over speed in mind.
+Nintendulator is a free, and accurate one of the NES Emulators written in C that was designed with quality over speed in mind.
 Nintendulator provides you with a lightweight yet sturdy NES emulator.

 Author: BizHawk Team

-BizHawk is a multi-system emulator that was designed predominantly around the production of Tool Assisted Speedruns or “TAS” for short.
-It is written in C# and requires .NET Framework 4.0 (in 1.X releases) or .NET Framework 4.6.1 (in 2.X releases) to run.
+Similarly, BizHawk is a multi-system emulator that was designed predominantly around the production of Tool Assisted Speedruns or “TAS” for short.
+Also, it is written in C# and requires .NET Framework 4.0 (in 1.X releases) or .NET Framework 4.6.1 (in 2.X releases) to run.

 The BizHawk Emulator focuses on core accuracy and power user tools while still being an easy-to-use emulator for casual gaming.
-Here is a list of all the compatible cores that you can use with this Emulator including NES.
+Moreover, here is a list of all the compatible cores that you can use with this Emulator including NES.

 - Nintendo Entertainment System

 - Super Nintendo Entertainment System